ryan-tobin/Ryan-tobin.github.io/README.md

-# Personal Portfolio Website
+# Ryan Tobin – Personal Portfolio Website

+Welcome to my personal portfolio!
+This website showcases my work as a software engineer and data analyst.
+Here you'll find my featured projects, experience, skills, and ways to get in touch.

+## About
-A modern, responsive personal portfolio website built with HTML5, CSS3, and vanilla JavaScript.
-Features a clean design, dark/light theme toggle, and smooth animations.
+This is a modern, responsive portfolio built with HTML, CSS, and JavaScript.
+It features a clean design, smooth animations, and a dark/light theme toggle.
+The site is fully responsive and works on all devices.

 ## Features

-- Dark/Light theme toggle with local storage persistence
+- Project highlights and experience timeline
-- Fully responsive design for all devices
+- Contact form for easy communication
-- Modern and clean UI with smooth animations
+- Animated, modern UI with theme switching
-- Contact form integration (Formspree)
-- Smooth scrolling navigation
-- Intersection Observer for scroll animations
-- Semantic HTML for better accessibility
-- CSS custom properties for easy theming

-## Project Structure

-portfolio/
-├── index.html # Main HTML file
-├── styles/
-│ ├── main.css # Main stylesheet
-│ └── themes.css # Theme-specific styles
-├── js/
-│ ├── main.js # Main JavaScript file
-│ └── theme.js # Theme toggle functionality
-└── README.md # Project documentation

-## Browser Support
-- Chrome
-- Firefox
-- Safari
-- Edge
+- GitHub activity and tech stack showcase

+Feel free to explore my work and reach out if you'd like to connect!